holistudio/CS50-Projects/Project1/README.md

-# Project 1
+# Project 1 - Books

-Web Programming with Python and JavaScript
+A book review website called ReadTree (a play on ReadMe)

 ## templates folder